 Below, we will cover all aspects of the Teacup Pom and what you can expect if you decide to bring one into your home as a family pet.
 Let’s dive in to see if this miniature dog is worth all the fuss.

 Teacup Dogs & Controversy

-Many breeders claim teacup-sized dogs are not professional breeders, are only in it for the money, and use dangerous breeding practices that lead to unhealthy dogs – all just to breed smaller and smaller with a higher price tag.
+Many breeders claim teacup-sized dogs are not professional breeders, are only in it for the money, and use dangerous breeding practices that lead to unhealthy dogs – all to breed smaller and smaller with a higher price tag.
 There are several Teacup versions of dogs, like the Teacup Yorkie.
-There are also some breeds considered to be “miniature” which is the same concept as the Teacups, but they just aren’t “quite” as small.
+Some breeds are considered to be “miniature,” which is the same concept as the Teacups, but they just aren’t “quite” as small.
 Some of these would include the Miniature Labradoodle or the Mini Goldendoodle.

-What are known as “backyard breeders” and puppy mills have taken advantage of this growing trend for teacup dogs.
+What is known as “backyard breeders” and puppy mills have taken advantage of this growing trend for teacup dogs.
 While some utilize unsafe breeding practices to achieve the desired size, often leading to sickly pups, others will just downright lie about the projected size of a dog at maturity.
-You may end up dropping a pretty penny for a mixed breed pup being passed off as a purebred teacup Pomeranian.
+You may end up dropping a pretty penny for a mixed breed pup being passed off as a purebred Teacup Pomeranian.

 Size & Appearance

 The desired look is a thick double coat with a distinctive, fanned tail.
 They are known for their dark, alert eyes and delicate features.
-Many describe Pomeranians as looking like teddy bears due to their fluffy coat, miniature frames and adorable faces.
+Many describe Pomeranians as looking like teddy bears due to their fluffy coat, miniature frames, and adorable faces.
 It’s hard not to fall in love with a dog this cute.